|

 - It is possible, and encouraged, to offload

-small text files to the Palm, such as the log file
+small text files to the Palm, such as the log file.
+Larger files, however,

-may exceed the Palm's data capacity and will take
+would exceed the Palm's data capacity and would take

 an unacceptable amount of time to transfer via infrared.
 In any